EmCarlss/HICP_Voyager/README.md

-# HICP Voyager - Dashboard for the european HICP index
+# HICP Voyager - Inflation dashboard for the european HICP index

 A simple inflation dashboard for the Harmonised Index of Consumer Prices (HICP).